SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Analysis

-To investigate whether $\mathcal{K}_s$ is entity-specific and $\mathcal{K}_s^{\perp}$ is entity-agnostic, we designed an experiment to measure component variance.
-We began by extracting the key vectors $\mathbf{k}$ for 5,000 randomly selected subjects from the \textsc{CounterFact} and \textsc{zsRE} datasets.
-Each key vector $\mathbf{k}$ was then decomposed into its component $\mathbf{k}_s$ in the subspace $\mathcal{K}_s$ and its component $\mathbf{k}_{\sim s}$ in the orthogonal space $\mathcal{K}_s^{\perp}$.
-Finally, we computed the variance for each set of components across all 5,000 subjects.
+To investigate whether the subspaces identified via \textsc{ParaRel} generalize to other datasets, we designed an experiment to measure component variance across different datasets.
+We extracted key vectors $\mathbf{k}$ for 5,000 randomly selected entities from \textsc{CounterFact} and \textsc{zsRE} datasets.
+Each key vector $\mathbf{k}$ was then decomposed into its component $\mathbf{k}_s$ in $\mathcal{K}_s$ and its component $\mathbf{k}_{\sim s}$ in $\mathcal{K}_s^{\perp}$ using the subspace derived from \textsc{ParaRel}.
+Finally, we computed the variance for each set of components across all 5,000 entities to verify whether the components in $\mathcal{K}_s$ vary across entities, while the components in $\mathcal{K}_s^{\perp}$ remain relatively similar across different entities, even on other datasets.

 The results of our variance analysis, presented in Table~\ref{tab:variance_subspaces}, align with our initial expectations.
 Across both datasets, the variance of the entity-specific components $\mathbf{k}_s$ was significantly higher than that of the entity-agnostic ones $\mathbf{k}_{\sim s}$, being approximately 2.6 times higher for \textsc{CounterFact} and 4.5 times higher for \textsc{zsRE}.
 This finding is consistent with our hypothesis, suggesting that $\mathcal{K}_s$ may capture entity-specific features that vary across individuals, while $\mathcal{K}_s^{\perp}$ appears to contain more stable, entity-agnostic information.